a38062an/Branch_Predictor/README.md

 ## Decisions to make

-- Because we have to take cache branches lets only cache backward branches
-- The branch is cached if it is a backward branch (and invariant)
+- The branch is cached if its taken.
-- We will cache both conditional and unconditional because both are safe choices as unconditional is always take
+- The branch will be predicted taken if its in the cache.
 - We will use a Least recently used policy for our cache replacement algorithm
 - We will program the branch predictor in C++.